spryker/spryker-docs/docs/scos/dev/glue-api-guides/202009.0/managing-products/retrieving-alternative-products.md

 title: Retrieving alternative products
 description: Learn how to find alternatives for discontinued products with Glue API.
 originalLink: https://documentation.spryker.com/v6/docs/retrieving-alternative-products
+originalArticleId: 98d95edd-7e19-4d55-aefe-60703c93ae49
 redirect_from:
   - /v6/docs/retrieving-alternative-products
   - /v6/docs/en/retrieving-alternative-products
 ---

 The _Alternative Products_ feature allows customers to find a substitute for a product that runs out of stock or is no longer available for other reasons.
 The feature is particularly useful when a certain product becomes discontinued.
 In this case, customers usually look for an up-to-date generation of the same product, and suggesting possible alternatives is crucial.
-For more details, see [Alternative Products](https://documentation.spryker.com/docs/alternative-products) and [Discontinued Products](https://documentation.spryker.com/docs/discontinued-products).
+For more details, see [Alternative Products](/docs/scos/dev/features/202009.0/alternative-products/alternative-products.html) and [Discontinued Products](https://documentation.spryker.com/v6/docs/discontinued-products).

 The Product Alternatives API provides access to alternative products via REST API requests.
 In particular, you can: